Welcome to the Wagtails Class!

 The following activities are suggested as appropriate homework activities which you can enjoy with your child and reinforce the learning we are focussing on this half term –

-• Encourage your child to develop their counting skills where possible e.g. as they are walking up the stairs count each step, how many cars can you see, how many wheels can you see on a car?
+• Encourage your child to develop their counting skills where possible e.g. can they count how many houses they can see, how many windows are on a house, how many cars can you see etc.

 • Listen to and share stories with your child, ask your child questions (where relevant) and model language for them.

-• Discuss the theme ‘Winter Wonderland’ with your child.
-Our class story this term will be ‘Elmer’s Christmas’.
+• Discuss the theme ‘The World In My Town’ with your child.
+Our class story this term will be ‘The Smartest Giant in Town’.
 Read the story with your children or watch the video recording of this story on YouTube.
 Can your child join in with the story?
-Can they do the same actions?
 Can they anticipate what is coming next?
 Can they tell you what happens in the story?
-Can they remember key events and characters?
+Can they remember key events?
+Can they remember the different animals the giant meets on his journey?
+Can they remember what clothes he buys from the shop?

-• Immerse your child in sensory materials you have around the house e.g. flour, shaving foam, custard powder etc. Encourage your child to make marks in these materials, this term we will be focusing on ‘up and down’ and ‘side to side’ in move and mark.
+• Immerse your child in sensory materials you have around the house e.g. custard, angel delight, oats etc. Encourage your child to make marks in these materials, this term we will be focusing on ‘dots’ in move and mark.

 • Encouraging your child to dress up and encourage role play, ask them to make you a cup of tea and cake or a sandwich.